LaborCoinCreator/LaborCoin/docs/architecture.md

 * Automated market infrastructure
 * On-chain accountability

 The architecture is designed to balance decentralization, security, and long-term governance stability while providing a sustainable mechanism for worker-directed collective funding.
+The final production deployment consists of immutable, publicly verifiable smart contracts operating on Polygon Mainnet.